Is Nursing School Hard? What to Expect in Nursing School

 5. Commitment to Understanding Nursing Practice

-Nursing is a highly interpersonal career with a holistic patient care perspective.
-Being successful in the nursing program and becoming a qualified nurse requires much more than completing your coursework.
+Success in a nursing program requires much more than completing coursework.
 You must also develop your decision-making, critical thinking, and patient interaction skills.

 6. Hard Work and Dedication

-As you have likely gathered, you will need great dedication to nursing if you want to succeed.
-You will need a strong work ethic and endurance to finish nursing school.
-This will be a difficult season, but it will also be gratifying as you apply yourself and invest in a fruitful and long-lasting future as a nurse.
+You will need a strong work ethic and a commitment to your goals to finish nursing school.
+As challenging as nursing school might be, it is also gratifying as you apply yourself and invest in a fruitful future as a nurse.

 Structure your life to anticipate this level of hard work.
-Make sure that you have space in your schedule and priorities.
+Treat nursing school like a full-time job.
 Reach out to your support system and surround yourself with people who will remind you of your “why” when things get tough.
 This encouragement will help you push through the challenges.

 7. Prioritizing Self-Care

-Make sure your self-care activities are on your schedule early on.
+Make sure your self-care activities are on your schedule right from the start.
 This will help create a structure around which other calendar items will fit.
 Make time to take care of your body and emotions, whether by buying healthy groceries instead of eating out or reading a book instead of scrolling on social media.
 Treat yourself with the same care you would a patient.

 Nursing School May Be Hard, But It’s Worth It